-The Grand Junction Regional Communication Center recently converted our 9-1-1 delivery system from analog to digital.
-Along with the Colorado Public Utilities Commission, we are encouraging organizations with multiple telephone extensions to ensure their systems are correctly routing 9-1-1 calls to the center.
+The Grand Junction Regional Communication Center (GJRCC) has converted the 9-1-1 delivery system from analog to digital.
+Along with the Colorado Public Utilities Commission, the GJRCC is encouraging organizations with multiple telephone extensions to ensure their systems are correctly routing 9-1-1 calls to the center.
 The interaction between the new technology and improperly configured telephone systems could cause a delayed emergency response by not providing location information when the call is placed to 9-1-1.